Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of the special fiber

 This is equivalent to condition (ii) of Definition \ref{def:affine-pp}.

-\end{proof} \begin{rem} In \cite[Theorem A.9]{Gonz} the author also provides a GKM description of the Chow ring of the special fiber, which is an example of a so called T-skeletal variety.
-An element in this space, which the author calls the \emph{space of piecewise polynomial functions}, consists of a tuple of polynomials $\left(f_{\sigma}\right)_{\sigma\in \Pi(n)}$ (one polynomial for each full-dimensional polyhedron in the complex $\Pi$) subject to the following compatibility/divisibility conditions. \begin{enumerate} \item[(1)] For each vertex $v \in \Pi(0)$, the collection $\left\{f_{\sigma}\right\}_{\sigma}$ where $\sigma$ has $v$ as a vertex form a piecewise polynomial function on $\Pi(v)$.
+\end{proof} \begin{rem} In \cite[Theorem A.9]{Gonz} the author also provides a description of the equivariant Chow ring of the special fiber, which is an example of a \emph{T-skeletal variety}.
+Indeed, the author identifies the equivariant Chow ring of the special fiber with the space of piecewise polynomial functions given by tuples of polynomial functions $\left(f_{\sigma}\right)_{\sigma\in \Pi(n)}$ (one polynomial for each full-dimensional polyhedron in the complex $\Pi$) subject to the following compatibility condition: